bank-vaults/bank-vaults/docs/hsm/README.md

      http://localhost:8001/api/v1/nodes/minikube/status
 ```

-This resource later on can be requested in the PodSpec:
+This resource can be requested from now on in the PodSpec:

 ```yaml
     resources: